 NOTE: Stored energy control only provides the necessary energy to close the circuit breaker.
 The circuit breaker mechanism supplies the energy for tripping.

 Manu/Auto Selector

-The Manu/Auto selector is used to select operating mode:
+The Manu/Auto button selects the operating mode:

-- In automatic operating mode, only electrical commands are executed. - In manual operating mode, all electrical commands are disabled.
+- In manual operating mode, all electrical commands are disabled. - In automatic operating mode, only electrical commands are executed.